Military ranks of Belize

 The Military ranks of Belize are the military insignia used by the Belize Defence Force and Belize Coast Guard.
 Belize shares a rank structure similar to those used in the United Kingdom and the United States of America.

 Commissioned officer ranks

 The rank insignia of commissioned officers.

+Student officer ranks

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.